joinpursuit/Pursuit-Core-DSA/lessons/Trees/ios/README.md

 - Every node in the `right` child's subtree its parent
 - (Generally BSTs are defined to have unique values)

-Typically, when people talk about trees they are talking about Binary Search Trees.

 <details>
 <summary>Example</summary>